Poondaedalin/cpsc-8810-final-presentation/README.md

+- UNZIP THE IMAGE FILES BEFORE YOU RUN ANY OF THIS CODE!!

 - image_recropper and image_resizer were used to clean the data beforehand.

 - id_scraper was used to gather a dataset (sourced from my own YouTube channel)